The Geometry of Radiative Transfer: Introduction

-In this letter, we explain the physical foundations of radiative transfer in media with varying refractive index and we study its Hamiltonian structure and symmetries using a modern mathematical formulation, see Fig.~\ref{fig:overview}.
-Exploiting recent work in the literature, we derive radiative transfer from electromagnetic theory using an ansatz that resembles semi-classical analysis.
-The Wigner transform is employed to lift Maxwell's equations from configuration space $Q \subset \R^3$ to phase space $T^*Q$.
-Restricting the dynamics on $T^*Q$ to a non-zero energy level, one obtains at the short wavelength limit a transport equation for polarized light, and further neglecting polarization leads to radiative transfer theory in a Hamiltonian formulation.
-This derivation uncovers the phase space light energy density $\ell \in \Den(T^*Q)$ as central quantity of radiative transfer theory, and shows that radiance, which classically plays this role, is meaningful only in the context of measurements, in the setting Lambert considered when he introduced the concept.
-With the Hamiltonian formulation of radiative transfer on $6$-dimensional phase space $T^*Q$, the classical $5$-dimensional description is obtained by reduction to the cosphere bundle $S^*Q = (T^*Q \! \setminus \! \{ 0 \}) / \R^+$ where time evolution is described by contact dynamics.
-The conserved quantity associated with this symmetry is the light frequency, uncovering the structure of a long known conservation law.
-Fermat's principle is obtained from the Hamiltonian formulation of radiative transfer through a non-canonical Legendre transform.
-Geometrical optics hence arises as a special case of the theory.
-When for a fixed environment $Q$ the light energy density $\ell_t \in \Den(T^*Q)$ at time $t$ is considered as a configuration of radiative transfer, and when one assumes that the Hamiltonian flow of the system is defined globally, the configuration space of radiative transfer becomes the group $\Dgc(T^*Q)$ of canonical transformation.
-This makes ideal light transport a Lie-Poisson system, and reveals a remarkable similarity to ideal fluid dynamics, cf. Table~\ref{tab:comp:fluid_light}.
-The symmetry associated with the Lie-Poisson structure is the conservation of light energy density along trajectories in phase space, providing a modern rationale for the classical law of ``conservation of radiance along a ray'' whose symmetry was previously not known.
-The geometrization and physical foundations of radiative transfer presented in this letter embed the theory into modern physics and they enable---and warrant---a fresh look at new and old questions.
+In the following, we will explain the physical foundations of radiative transfer in media with varying refractive index and we study the geometry of the theory and its symmetries; an overview is provided in Fig.~\ref{fig:overview}.
+Following recent advances in applied mathematics, semi-classical analysis is employed to lift classical electromagnetic theory from configuration space $Q \subseteq \R^3$ to phase space $T^*Q$.
+By restricting the dynamics on $T^*Q$ to a non-zero energy level and considering the short wavelength limit one obtains a transport equation for polarized light, and further only considering the energy that is transported and neglecting polarization leads to radiative transfer theory in a Hamiltonian formulation.
+Our derivation shows that the central quantity of radiative transfer theory is the phase space light energy density $\ell \in \Den(T^*Q)$ and that radiance, which plays this role in the classical formulation, is meaningful only in the context of measurements, the setting Lambert considered when he introduced the concept~\cite{Lambert2001}.
+With the Hamiltonian formulation of radiative transfer on $6$-dimensional phase space $T^*Q \cong \R^3 \times U$, the classical $5$-dimensional description over the space of ``positions and directions'' is obtained when the conservation of frequency is exploited.
+The associated symmetry enables the reduction of the dynamics from the cotangent bundle $T^*Q$ to the cosphere bundle $S^*Q = (T^*Q \! \setminus \! \{ 0 \}) / \R^+$ and time evolution is then described by contact dynamics.
+Fermat's principle, the Lagrangian formulation of geometrical optics, is obtained from the Hamiltonian formulation of radiative transfer through a non-canonical Legendre transform when energy transport is neglected.
+From our point of view, geometric optics is thus a special case of radiative transfer theory.
+When radiative transfer is considered from a global perspective with the light energy density $\ell_t \in \Den(T^*Q)$ at time $t$ as a configuration of the system, the configuration space of the theory becomes the group $\Dgc(T^*Q)$ of canonical transformation.
+Radiative transfer has then a Lie-Poisson structure and the associated symmetry is the conservation of light energy density along trajectories in phase space.
+This provides a modern rationale for the classical law of ``conservation of radiance along a ray''~\cite{Nicodemus1963}.
+It also reveals a surprising similarity to Kelvin's circulation theorem in ideal fluid dynamics.